 - it is usually difficult to understand and in some cases hard to relate to; it is challenging

-- it is opposed both to many aspects of high culture (the privileged culture of the past) and to at least some aspects of mass culture (the commerically fabricated culture of the present)
+- it is opposed both to traditional high culture and to popular mass culture

-- it is politically oppositional to the powers that be
+- it tends to be politically oppositional to the powers that be

-- it is self-conscious, intellectual, and at times it is largely “conceptual” (trying to get an idea across)
+- it is often self-conscious and intellectual, and at times it is largely “conceptual” (trying to get an idea across)

-- it strives for authenticity or at least honesty (as opposed to the premeditated fabrication of mass culture)
+- it strives for authenticity (as opposed to the premeditated fabrication of mass culture)